obsidianmd/obsidian-help/en/Import notes/Import from Apple Notes.md

 ### Scans

 Apple stores scans in a variety of formats depending on how they were created.
-To preseve the original data, this means they'll be exported differently.
+To preserve the original data, this means they'll be exported differently.

 * Scans created or viewed on older versions of macOS or iOS will be exported as a series of uncropped images.
 * Scans created or viewed on newer versions of macOS or iOS will usually be exported as cropped images.